Decidability of Interpretability: On bi-definability

-Hence, to correctly decide xy-bi-definability of $\bC',\bD'$, it is sufficient to check if their exists a common signature $\tau$ for $\bC'',\bD''$ as well as function $f,g$ as in item~(2) of Lemma~\ref{lem:criterion-bidefinability}.
+Hence, to correctly decide xy-bi-definability of $\bC',\bD'$, it is sufficient to check if there exists a common signature $\tau$ for $\bC'',\bD''$ as well as functions $f,g$ as in item~(2) of Lemma~\ref{lem:criterion-bidefinability}.
 This poses no problem as there are only finitely many ways to assign a signature to $\bC'',\bD''$ and $\bA',\bB'$ are finitely bounded homogeneous, so we can compute the finitely many behaviours of canonical functions by Theorem~\ref{thm:computingBehaviour}. \end{proof}